ThePalaceProject/circulation/README.md

 6. Check `http://localhost:9200` to make sure the Elasticsearch server is running.

 ### Database Set Up

-The databases should be created next.
-To find instructions for how to do so, check out the [Library Simplified wiki](https://github.com/NYPL-Simplified/Simplified/wiki/Deployment-Instructions), or simply read on.

 1. Download and install [Postgres](https://www.postgresql.org/download/) if you don't have it already.
 2. Use the command `$ psql` to access the Postgresql client.